LabAsim/scrape_tpp_gui/README.md

 I have built it to access the news faster and in a more aggregated way than just reading the site.
 It scrapes the news categories of [thepressproject.gr](https://thepressproject.gr/) site.

-It has been tested in Python 3.10.
+It has been tested in Python 3.10 and Windows 10.
 It heavily relies on 3rd party packages.

 ## Table of Contents